iapyeh/sshscript/index.md

 ## Disclaimer

 - Developing and testing on MacOS, Linux only.
-- This project is still on beta phase.
+- This project is still on the beta phase.
 I’d like to keep stable, but subject to change without notice.
 - Please use it at your own risk.